bluz71/vim-mistfly-statusline/README.md

 ### g:moonflyHonorUserDefinedColors

-The `g:g:moonflyHonorUserDefinedColors` option specifies whether user-defined colors should be used instead of the default colors from the moonfly scheme.
+The `g:moonflyHonorUserDefinedColors` option specifies whether user-defined colors should be used instead of the default colors from the moonfly color scheme.

 ```viml
 let g:moonflyHonorUserDefinedColors = 1